LamphiUSC/599ProjectWork/Assignment2/ReadMe.txt

 3)Date_parse.py

+3.1) MergeTSV.py
+-- Python script to append the new sighting rows from OCR output to the UFO final output from assignment 1.
+It takes tsv file with OCR rows and modifies the   UFO final output (from assignment 1) by appending these rows.

 4) url_extract[1-4].py
 -- The UFO Stalker website has urls ranging from the event id 1 to event id 91148.
 To scrape all these events from the UFO stalker website, we have written 5 programs - url_extract.py, url_extract1.py, .... ,url_extract4.py where each program is run parallely and executes ~20000 event ids to scapre the image urls.